From writer to author

 The first is the electronic distribution of printed books, ideal for people who prefer to read using a computer or custom ebook reading device such as Amazon's Kindle.
 Tablet computers such as Apple's iPad are also much easier to use than traditional laptop computers.

 Each ebook reader uses a different book format, so we have to convert the files in order to be able to sell ebooks via Amazon or Apple iBooks.

 We then distribute the books through Ingram for iBooks and direct through Amazon for Kindle.

 The Internet offers a viable and very cost effective marketing channel for smaller publishers and self-publishing authors, so we've teamed up with Internet marketing experts ABSEM to offer authors a simple route to book marketing.
 We can offer a simple web site setup and, most importantly, the search engine management that gives your book maximum online visibility.

-Even if your book is stocked in the High Street, you'll get relatively few sales from browsers.
+Even if your book is stocked in the High Street, you'll get relatively few sales from casual browsers.
 Most books, particularly business books, are sold because a customer goes out to buy that specific book.
 By the time the customer walks into the shop to buy your book, your marketing has already worked

 Probably the best approach is to offer a local book shop a signing event where you spend time at the book shop, talking to customers and selling signed copies.
 You might also give a talk or lecture, depending on the content of your book.